-- PENDING -- Advisory Opinion NOQUESTION PRESENTED

 See O.C.G.A. § 21-5-73(a).

-Accordingly, the Commission finds that if a person who is registered as a state-level lobbyist spends money on his or her organization’s local public official members for non-lobbying purposes, then the state-level lobbyist is not required to register or file reports as a local level lobbyist.
+Accordingly, the Commission finds that if a person who is registered as a state-level lobbyist spends money on her organization’s local public official members for non-lobbying purposes, then the state-level lobbyist is not required to register or file reports as a local level lobbyist.
+See O.C.G.A. § 21-5-70(1).
 However, if a person is a state-level lobbyist and expends money on local elected officials to influence legislation, regulations, rules, or the purchase of goods or services at the local level, that lobbyist must register both as a state and local lobbyist and disclose any such spending per the requirements and scheduling provided in the Act.

 Prepared by Jonathan Hawkins.